 The globalisation of business has given rise to the debate about the role and responsibility of corporations with regard to human rights.
 While every international organisation would claim to uphold these rights, not all have policies and processes in place to monitor and manage their human rights impact.

 Momentum is now building behind the idea that corporates need to be proactively engaged in managing their human rights impact, with many organisations now required to report on human rights issues as a result of the UK Companies Act 2006 and the EU Non-Financial Reporting Directive.
-In addition the UK Modern Slavery Act requires British companies with a turnover in excess of £36m to produce an annual statement publishing the steps taken to eradicate slavery in the supply chain.
+The UK Modern Slavery Act requires British companies with a turnover in excess of £36m to produce an annual statement publishing the steps taken to eradicate slavery in the supply chain.
 In France, there is now a legal obligation on corporates above a certain size to publish and implement a human rights vigilance plan.

 GoodCorporation works with clients to develop the policies and management practices necessary to ensure that human rights risks are properly managed.
 The GoodCorporation Framework on Human Rights Management and Governance helps companies manage their salient human rights risks and put appropriate systems and policies in place to mitigate abuses.
 The GoodCorporation Framework on Worker Welfare identifies a list of key indicators and can be used to test the effectiveness of the systems and processes designed to prevent human rights abuses from occurring.